varigence/docs/bimlflex/user-guide/bimlflex-editors/index.md

 >[!TIP]
 > The first tab is considered the 'main' tab for an editor, and has the name of the active selected editor.
 For example 'Connection', 'Project' or 'Batch'.

+1. Active Tab

+   The active tab is usually in bold text to indicate it is currently selected and displays the content and details associated with this tab in the editor area.
+In the example below The Connection tab is the active tab.

+2. Inactive Tabs

+   The inactive tabs usually are not bold and have regular text to indicate they are not selected.
+These tabs are available for selection, and clicking on them will display their respective content in the editor area.
+In the example below The Objects (0), Attributes (0), and Parameters (0) tabs are inactive.
+   These tabs are not currently selected, and their content is not displayed.
+The numbers in parentheses indicate the count of items or configurations in each tab.

 ![Tab List](../../static/img/bfx-tabs.png "Tab List")

 ## Current Editor Content